princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 For a short primer on CTM, see [this article](https://plato.stanford.edu/entries/computational-mind/){:target="_blank"} from the Stanford Encyclopedia of Philosophy.

 According to CTM, if we have a mathematical model of all the computations that goes on in the brain, we should, one day, be able to replicate the capabilities of the brain with computers.
 But how does the brain do what it does?

+### **Biological neuron**

 In a nutshell, the brain is made up of two main kinds of cells: glial cells and neurons (a.k.a. nerve cells).
 There are about [86 billion neurons](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2776484/){:target="_blank"} and even more glial cells in the nervous system (brain, spinal cord and nerves) of an adult human.
 The primary function of glial cells is to provide physical protection and other kinds of support to neurons, so we are not very interested in glial cells here.
 It’s the neuron we came for.